social media keynote speaker neal schaffer

 I ended up selling this program to dozens of companies over the years, but it consisted of a few meetings where I learned about each company’s objectives and branding.
 It was also through these meetings where a lot of the education aspects that I was able to provide companies were implemented.

-The meetings culminated in the creation of a comprehensive social media marketing strategy which was tens of pages long and customized in every aspect for each customer.
+The meetings culminated in the creation of a detailed social media marketing strategy which was tens of pages long and customized in every aspect for each customer.

 Maximizing LinkedIn for Sales and Social Media Marketing